roman-milk/roman-milk.github.io/teachers-trip.md

+===

- ****** Teacher's Trip Ch.
-02 ****** byStoryTeller07© Lara squinted into the shadows wondering where Brian was.
+Lara squinted into the shadows wondering where Brian was.
 For a moment she thought her group of students were wearing masks unable to see them properly.
 One of them came closer and she saw it wasn't John; it wasn't someone from her group at all.

  "What are you doing?"
 She shouted.
 "You'll get into trouble for this.
 Untie me and I'll tell no one.
 Just untie me now!
 What's the name of your principle?"
 She shouted in outrage.
 A little part of her wanted to break down in hysterical laughter at the ridiculousness of being tied up twice in one night.